 Save evidence immediately

-Take screenshots, copy chat logs, note user handles, timestamps.
+Take screenshots, copy chat logs, and note user handles and timestamps.

 Cut contact